microsoft/azuredevopslabs/labs/vstsextend/sonarcloud/readme.md

 ## Exercise 3: Set up pull request integration

-   Configurating SonarCloud analysis to run when a pull request is created has two parts:
+   Configuring SonarCloud analysis to run when a pull request is created has two parts:
    - the SonarCloud project needs to be provided with an access token so it can add PR comments to VSTS, and
    - a Branch Policy needs to be configured in VSTS to trigger the PR build